 The goal of the PAWCER project was to conduct comparative research on public attitudes to welfare, climate change and energy, all of which are relevant to understanding conflict, identity, and memory.
 While economic challenges threaten the fundamental relations of solidarity in European welfare states, climate change is likely to become the leading environmental driver of human conflict, and energy to continue fueling geopolitical tensions.

-Cross-national analyses of survey and contextual data will be used to examine discrepancies and similarities, as well as diverging and converging trends between public attitudes to these topics, thus unraveling the sources and patterns of mutual understanding and cooperation and of potential conflicts in and between EU countries and Russia.
-The research will be based on the collection of survey data and the analyses of both existing and new data sets.
-Data will be collected through the European Social Survey.
+Cross-national analyses of survey and contextual data were used to examine discrepancies and similarities, as well as diverging and converging trends between public attitudes to these topics, thus unraveling the sources and patterns of mutual understanding and cooperation and of potential conflicts in and between EU countries and Russia.
+The research was based on the collection of survey data and the analyses of both existing and new data sets.
+Data were collected through the European Social Survey.
 The ESS is an academically driven biennial cross-national survey, measuring the attitudes, beliefs and behaviour patterns of diverse populations.
 It has been awarded European Research Infrastructure Consortium (ERIC) status in December 2013.
-PAWCER will allow Russia to join ESS Round 8, for which fieldwork will start in September 2016 and so create a basis for long-term cooperation.
-PAWCER delivers innovative and relevant knowledge on attitudes towards solidarity and energy issues by:
+PAWCER allowed Russia to join ESS Round 8, for which fieldwork started in September 2016 and so created a basis for long-term cooperation.
+PAWCER delivered innovative and relevant knowledge on attitudes towards solidarity and energy issues by:

-The European Centre is involved in WP 3 that focuses on “Public Attitudes towards the Welfare State”.
-The aim is to explore similarities and differences of attitudes and values towards solidarity and welfare states within and between countries in Europe and Russia.
+The European Centre was involved in WP 3 that focuses on “Public Attitudes towards the Welfare State”.
+The aim was to explore similarities and differences of attitudes and values towards solidarity and welfare states within and between countries in Europe and Russia.